A brief look at multiple expansion and its affects on returns.

 How true this is.

-When you buy a business, you’re buying a claim on the future earnings of that business.
-So paying a low multiple for those earnings increases the odds of a higher return, and multiple expansion is really just the icing on the cake.
+When you buy a stock, you’re buying a claim on the future earnings of that business.
+Paying a less for those earnings increases your earnings yield and the odds of a higher market return.

 Historical returns from multiple expansion